 - Advertising Writing

 - Business Administration

 - Multi-media Design\\

 - Information Systems

 - Journalism

 - Literature/Writing

 - Marketing

 - Mass Communications

 - Music Industry

 - Photography

 - Speech/Theatre

 - Sports Marketing

 - Technical Theatre

 - Or other area (see adviser for options)

+- \\This specialized concentration involves the designing of educational and entertainment software interfaces.
+This contractual plan of study requires a one-semester residency at Halmstad University,

-The mission of the college includes the creation of a climate within and beyond its institutional boundaries that encourages responsible, ethical, and informed expression within the disciplines of which it is composed.
+responsible, ethical, and informed expression within the disciplines of which it is composed.